Köppen climate classification: BSk: Cold semi-arid

+Cold semi-arid climates (type "BSk") tend to be located in elevated portions of temperate zones generally from the mid-30s to low 50s latitudes, typically bordering a humid continental climate or a Mediterranean climate.
+They are also typically found in continental interiors some distance from large bodies of water.
+Cold semi-arid climates usually feature warm to hot dry summers, though their summers are typically not quite as hot as those of hot semi-arid climates.
+Unlike hot semi-arid climates, areas with cold semi-arid climates tend to have cold and possibly freezing winters.
+These areas usually see some snowfall during the winter, though snowfall is much lower than at locations at similar latitudes with more humid climates.

 Group C: Temperate/mesothermal climates

 In the Köppen climate system, temperate climates are defined as having an average temperature above 0 °C (or -3 °C, as noted previously) in their coldest month but below 18 °C. The average temperature of -3 °C roughly coincides with the equatorward limit of frozen ground and snow cover lasting for a month or more.

 The second letter indicates the precipitation pattern—w indicates dry winters (driest winter month average precipitation less than one-tenth wettest summer month average precipitation). s indicates at least three times as much rain in the wettest month of winter as in the driest month of summer. f means significant precipitation in all seasons (neither above-mentioned set of conditions fulfilled).

 The third letter indicates the degree of summer heat—a indicates warmest month average temperature above 22 °C while b indicates warmest month averaging below 22 °C but with at least four months averaging above 10 °C, and c indicates one to three months averaging above 10 °C.